-Senior defenseman Josh Van Dyk had a goal and an assist for the Black Bears
+Josh Van Dyk and Brian Flynn each post goal and assist for Black Bears

 Maine took the lead with just 11 seconds remaining in the first period when Flynn stuffed the puck past McNeely just inside the right post.
 Adam Shemansky (Robbinsville, N.J.) and Van Dyk assisted on the play.